47 NJ beaches at risk for closure due to fecal bacteria

-NEW JERSEY— Storm water tested off of 47 N.J. state beaches showed higher levels of fecal bacteria, pushing those beaches closer to banning swimming.
+NEW JERSEY — Storm water tested at 47 New Jersey state beaches showed higher levels of fecal bacteria, pushing those beaches a step closer to banning swimming altogether.

 The water samples contained more than 104 colony forming units (cfu) of Enterococci, which is a bacteria usually found in animal or human waste, the Department of Environmental Protection said.